jiah29/ggr472_project/README.md

 ### Visualize

 - **Showing and Hiding Layers**
-    Toggle layers on or off through the sidebar using the eye (`eye`) or crossed-out eye (`eye-slash`) icons to display features of interest.
+    Toggle layers on or off through the sidebar using the eye or crossed-out eye icons to display features of interest.
 - **Want to Know More?**
     Click on any feature to open a pop-up that provides detailed information about that feature.
 - **Interested in a Specific School?**